MingchaoLiu/mingchaoliu.com/_pages/about.md

 ---
 permalink: /
-title: "Mechanics of Metamaterials and Metastructures"
+title: "Mechanics of Meta-materials and Machine-materials (M^3)"
 excerpt: "About me"
 author_profile: true
 redirect_from: